GeoMOER/moer-mpg-data-analysis/docs/units/_unit06/unit06-02_cross_validation.md

 ##  0.5640  0.6482  0.6640  0.6668  0.6915  0.7836
 ```

-Aside from that, a variety of different errors is commonly used to describe the predictive performance of the model (for regression based approaches):
+Aside from this error metric, a variety of different error metrics is commonly used to describe the predictive performance of a model (for regression-based approaches):

 ```r
 se <- function(x) sd(x, na.rm = TRUE)/sqrt(length(na.exclude(x)))